Instagram/IGListKit/Guides/Modeling and Binding.md

 ```

 1. Mutate the `localLikes` variable using either the previous `localLikes` or starting with `object.likes`, whichever exists.
 Fallback to `0` which will never happen, just satisfying the compiler.
-2. Call the `update(animated:,completion:)` API on `IGListBindingSectionController` to refresh the cells on the screen.
+2. Call the `update(animated:,completion:)` API on `ListBindingSectionController` to refresh the cells on the screen.

 In order to actually send the mutations to the models, you need to start using `localLikes` with the `ActionViewModel` which is given to the `ActionCell`.